MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-button.md

     - Define the minimum width and height of button.

     - Duplicate the button, move it up or down within the section, or delete the button.

+    > [!TIP]
+    > Power Fx is now available to use with different Power Pages components including buttons.
+Use Power Fx to dynamically set values based on the result of an expression.
+For more information, go to [Use Power Fx in Power Pages (preview)](../configure/power-fx.md).